 We do early-morning workouts, lunch-hour runs between meetings, and runs through the streets in the evening to clear the stress of the day from our minds.
 It can feel like we are alone during those times.
 Even if you see other runners around, our paths cross for only a few seconds before we dive back in to our own worlds.
 Therefore, running can feel individual or even lonely sometimes.

 If you’re wondering what are the best fitness books to read this summer then this post is for you!
 This list of 14 books contains no large academic textbooks but smaller easy to pack and easy to read books.

 A new study has suggested that joining a gym might be one of the best investments you can make to help boost health and fitness levels.
 The study was conducted at Iowa State University and found that people with gym memberships exercised more and had better measures of heart health.

 Sugar-free and ‘diet’ drinks are often seen as the healthier option, however, researchers from the Imperial College London argue that they are no more helpful for maintaining a healthy weight that their full-sugar counterparts.
-The research was conducted by academics from Imperial College London, the University of Sao Paulo and the Federal University of Pelotas, Brazil.
+The research was conducted by academics from Imperial College London, University of Sao Paulo and Federal University of Pelotas, Brazil.
 They provided a commentary on current research and policy into sweetened drinks.
-They found that not only were they sugar-free drinks no better from weight loss but that they may also be detrimental to the environment.
+They found that not only were they sugar-free drinks no better from weight loss, but that they may also be detrimental to the environment.